canonical/netbox/docs/configuration/optional-settings.md

 Default: False

 Setting this to True will permit only authenticated users to access any part of NetBox.
-By default, anonymous users are permitted to access most data in NetBox (excluding secrets) but not make any changes.
+By default, anonymous users are permitted to access most data in NetBox but not make any changes.

 ---